JeremyMet/DES/README.md

 Core DES program has been written in a C-like fashion with a lot of bit-level operators (as shifts <<, >> and so on).
 For now, one can only perform ECB encryption/decryyption.
-The git includes a bash script that allows the user to encrypt an entire folder recursively (Yesh, I know, it would have been more clever to compress the directory beforehand but goal of the project was also to learn bash).
+The git includes a bash script that allows the user to encrypt the whole content from a given folder recursively (Yesh, I know, it would have been more clever to compress the directory beforehand but goal of the project was also to learn bash).

 To run the bash script, type the following